spinnaker/spinnaker/docs/design.md

 stored on the maching running Halyard, only staged there during distribution of the configuration.

-### Generating User Configuration
+### 1.3) Generating User Configuration

 This will be the most challenging part of Halyard's first phase of development.
 In order to do this correctly, let's first list some goals:

-1. The user should never have to open a text editor to write or edit Spinnaker configuration.
+   a) The user should never have to open a text editor to write or edit Spinnaker configuration.

-2. If the user does want to hand-edit configuration, Halyard should not interfere with that (but it will be an advanced use-case, and shall be treated as such).
+   b) If the user does want to hand-edit configuration, Halyard should not interfere with that (but it will be an advanced use-case, and shall be treated as such).

-3. Halyard should enable a user to configure multiple instances of Spinnaker all from the same machine.
+   c) Halyard should enable a user to configure multiple instances of Spinnaker all from the same machine.

 To achieve these goals, Halyard will take a two-step approach to generating